A website is a business’ home base, the headquarters of the operation where most customers will first encounter your brand.

-Many users, 1 in 5, are now using mobile exclusively to surf the internet, and they expect to have access to mobile-responsive versions of desktop sites.
+Many users, 15%, are now using mobile exclusively to surf the internet, and they expect to have access to mobile-responsive versions of desktop sites.
 Optimizing your site to resize content, adjust spacing, and condense navigation will save you from losing these leads.

 5. Convert Leads